Key takeaways

 There are two broad types of REITs: equity and mortgage.

 There are also sub-categories of REIT investments.
-For example, an equity REIT may focus on traditional real estate segments, such as office buildings, retail centers, industrial properties and apartments.
+For example, an equity REIT may focus on traditional real estate segments, such as office buildings, retail centers, industrial properties and apartments (multi-family residences).
 It could also focus on specialty properties like cell towers, data centers and self-storage facilities.
+As shown in this breakdown of the largest categories of REITs in the S&P Developed REIT Index, it is a well-diversified marketplace.

 Mortgage REITs can also specialize in a sub-category.
 For example, the REIT may make loans on individual buildings or commercial mortgage-backed securities.
 It could own Fannie Mae or Freddie Mac mortgage-backed securities.
 Or it could focus on non-agency subprime mortgages.

 Weigel says investing in REITs is quite simple.
-“Whether it's an equity REIT or a mortgage REIT, if you have a brokerage account, find the ticker symbol and hit ‘Buy,’” he says.
-“It's as easy as buying a share of stock, and most of them trade actively.”
+“Whether it's an equity REIT or a mortgage REIT, it has a ticker symbol,” Weigel says.
+“It's similar to investing in shares of stock, and most REITS are actively traded.”

 Most REITs are publicly traded and listed on the major stock exchanges, like the New York Stock Exchange and NASDAQ.
 You can also purchase REIT shares in a mutual fund or exchange-traded fund (ETF).
 You can make the purchase yourself or through the help of a broker.